jasonfrink/Azure-SOC/README.md

 Through this lab, I configured alerts, implemented threat intelligence feeds, and enabled real-time monitoring.
 This project provides a foundational experience in building and managing a SOC environment, using tools and processes similar to those deployed in real-world enterprise security setups.
 <br>

-<h3>Environment Setup</h3>
+<h2>Environment Setup</h2>
--The first step for this project is creatubg Azure environment and resource group creation.
+-The first step for this project is creating the Azure environment and resource group creation.
 The resource group will contain all the project's resources for easier management and organization.

-The machine is set up from the Azure main menu.
+-The machine is set up from the Azure main menu.
 For the lab, the preset configurations are used.

 ![image](https://github.com/user-attachments/assets/bde790f1-2deb-41c1-b5ab-8cf681a94636)

 There are numerous menus options to complete for setting up the VM.
 You can see in the image many of the options available.
-The VM created is Windows 10 Pro, configured with Port 3389 Remote Desktop Protocol (RDP) open and public IP address for networking.
+The VM created is Windows 10 Pro, configured with Port 3389 Remote Desktop Protocol (RDP) open and a public IP address for networking.
 RDP needs to ben enabled to allow remote access to the VM, exposing it to external traffic to simulate potential security events.

 ![image](https://github.com/user-attachments/assets/326e0fa3-14b8-4e9f-82a7-cc4874184a89)